open-zaak/open-zaak/deployment/appliance/README.rst

             http://192.168.X.X:8080/preseed.cfg

    c.
+After you see a log entry in the terminal running the ``serve-debian-config.sh``
+      script, you can close it.
-When the installation is done, the container shuts down automatically.
+   d.
+When the installation is done, the VirtualBox container shuts down automatically.

 4. In your terminal, press a key to continue::